 You’ve heard of The Giving Tree.
-We had one too—only ours didn’t hand out apples or life lessons.
+We had a special tree too, only ours didn’t hand out apples.
 It handed out target practice and the occasional splinter.
 We called it The Shooting Tree.

 It stood alone in a little field out back, just past the garden and before the woods swallowed up the horizon.
-A quiet giant, perfectly placed—lone sentinel, with nothing but deep forest behind it.
-Over the years, it became our unofficial range.
+A quiet giant, perfectly placed, a lone sentinel with nothing but deep forest behind it.
+Over the years, it became our unofficial shooting range.
 Targets were stapled to its broad trunk, one after another, year after year.
 And that tree?
 It stood still and took every shot without flinching.

-Then, the other day, a windstorm came through.
+Then, one day, a windstorm came through.
 Nothing serious—just a blustery reminder that nature still calls the shots.
-And when it passed, the field was the same… except it wasn’t.
+And when it passed, the field wasn’t the same.
 That tree, the one that had stood through more winters than some of our cars, was down.
 Just one tree toppled.
 That one.
 The Shooting Tree.

-I guess even the strongest among us wear down eventually.
-Years of weather, wear, and lead quietly eating away at the core.
+I guess even the strongest among us wear down eventually—years of weather, wear, and lead quietly eating away at the core.
 Maybe it didn’t fall from the wind so much as from a deep exhale after a job well done.
-Like it knew it had done all it could do.
+Like it knew it had given us everything it had to give.

 Now it lies in the field, stripped of duty but not of meaning.
 I stood there longer than I’d like to admit, just looking at it.
-Remembering.
-The echoes of shots long past still hung in the air somehow.
-The laughter, the teaching moments, the quiet companionship.
-That tree was part of our story.
+Remembering the echoes of shots long past that still seemed to hang in the air somehow—the laughter of children, the calm guidance of their grandfather, the sound of three generations woven together in powder and bark.
+That tree wasn’t just wood.
+It was part of our story.

 We’ll find another place to shoot, sure.
 Maybe even plant a new tree nearby someday.
 But there won’t ever be another like it.
 That old pine gave us more than a place to aim—it gave us memories worth holding onto.